Victory Gardens Theater Access Project

 - Play Development Opportunities for original works dealing with disability issues or written by playwrights who have disabilities.

 - Crip Slam, a series of performances, readings, movies and other events that promote, explore and celebrate disability culture.

 - Accessible Seating: If you require wheelchair accessible and/or companion seating, or have any hearing, visual or other needs, please let us know how we may assist you with your ticket order when you contact us.
 If you have a service dog please let us know in advance so that we can make sure you and your canine companion have the best experience possible.

 - Assisted Listening Devices: In both of our performance spaces we provide assisted listening devices.
 In the Zacek McVay Theater we utilize the Sennheiser infra-red Personal Listening System.
 In the Richard Christiansen Theater we use the Listen FM Personal Listening System.
 The systems provide amplification on lightweight wireless headsets and features the ability to adjust for specific hearing needs.
 Please contact the House Manager to receive a headset.
 A form of identification is required as a deposit.
 This system is available free of charge.

 - Audio Description: This service allows blind and visually impaired patrons to hear a description of the visual elements taking place on stage.
 Listeners will hear a description of actions, body language, lights, costumes, scenery and other aspects of the production not conveyed by voices and sounds from the stage.
-This service is available for specific performance.
-See below for a list of upcoming dates.
+This service is available for specific performances.

 - Touch Tours: Available one hour and a half before each Audio Described performance.
 Touch Tours are one hour artistic conversations and tactile explorations of costumes, props and set pieces for patrons who are blind or low vision.
 Please make reservations for the Touch Tour when you order your tickets.